Fayzulla Xoʻjayev: The government years

-The final years
+Final years

 In June 1937, Xoʻjayev, though still nominally head of the Uzbek government, was conspicuously absent when the Uzbek Communist Party held its Seventh Congress.
 He was not even elected a delegate.
 On 27 June, ten days after the congress ended, he was removed from office.
 He was arrested by 9 July 1937.
 In September, a member of the Politburo, Andrey Andreyev arrived in Tashkent to bring the Great Purge to Uzbekistan, and on 8 September and seven others were denounced as "enemies of the people".

 Andrew D. W. Forbes writes that Xoʻjayev was also "accused of having buried his dead brother according to Islamic rites".